stacks-network/docs/_develop/app-reviewers.md

 ## New Internet Labs

 New Internet Labs ranks apps based on their use of Blockstack Authentication (Auth) and Gaia as a measure of Digital Rights.
 New Internet Labs may test on any browser or device of their choosing for web apps.
-If the application is a mobile app, the it will be tested on the appropriate mobile OS.
+If the application is a mobile app, then it is tested on the appropriate mobile OS.

 For authentication, the scoring criteria follows: